 Because the consequence for a juvenile are often so serious (and open to the public), finding a specialized attorney who handles juvenile defense is of paramount importance.
 After all, parents take their children to pediatric doctors and dentists, and should consider no different when it comes to their kids’ freedom, reputation, and academic career.

 Dan is a published author with the Michigan Institute of Continuing Legal Education on the Collateral Consequence of a Juvenile Conviction.
 Dan’s track record of success in litigating and winning juvenile cases is lengthy and well-established.
 His success in negotiating favorable outcomes for juvenile clients who face serious consequences following a delinquency charge in Ann Arbor is also remarkable.
 And, he is the rare criminal defense attorney who also specializes in juvenile cases and truly enjoys that area of practice.

-For a dedicated, experienced and aggressive juvenile defense attorney in and around Washtenaw County, please contact Dan Geherin and his Ann Arbor-based team at GLG Michigan.
+For a dedicated, experienced and aggressive juvenile criminal defense attorney in Ann Arbor, please contact Dan Geherin and his Ann Arbor-based team at GLG Michigan.
 We’re available 24/7, and will help put you at ease, form a plan to handle the case, and fight aggressively to restore your child’s reputation and protect his/her freedom.
 Visit us at GLGMichigan, or call 24/7 (734) 263-2780.